 The Center invites proposals for its next Academic Venture Fund program:

-- Question and Answer Session: for proposers has been scheduled:
+- Question and Answer Session: has been scheduled

 (Please contact Paula Euvrard to register):

 - March 11, 11:00am, 300 Rice Hall

 - Selections will be announced in May, 2015.